Capitol Police officer Brian Sicknick, who engaged rioters, suffered two strokes and died of natural causes, officials say

 Sicknick joined the New Jersey Air National Guard in 1997 and had been assigned to the 108th Air Refueling Wing at Joint Base McGuire-Dix-Lakehurst in New Jersey.
 The Guard said he deployed to Saudi Arabia in 1999 and to Kyrgyzstan in 2003.

 Although Sicknick supported Trump, those who encountered him said his political views did not align neatly with one political party.
-Messages he sent to his congressman, Rep. Don Beyer (D-Va.), were “polite and measured,” according to the lawmaker’s spokesman.
-He opposed impeachment for Trump and favored gun control.
+Messages he sent to his congressman, Rep. Don Beyer (D-Va.), were “polite and measured,” according to a spokesman for the lawmaker.
+Sicknick opposed impeachment for Trump and favored gun control.
 He was concerned about animal cruelty and the national debt.

 During the ceremony in February honoring Sicknick at the Capitol, fellow officers, lawmakers, and President Biden and first lady Jill Biden paid their respects.
-On Jan.
-Senate Majority Leader Charles E. Schumer (D-N.Y.) described Sicknick as a “peacekeeper, not only in duty but in spirit.”
+In February, Senate Majority Leader Charles E. Schumer (D-N.Y.) described Sicknick as a “peacekeeper, not only in duty but in spirit.”

 U.S. Capitol Police officer cleared of wrongdoing in fatal shooting of Ashli Babbitt during Capitol attack